 - It has the required facilities to allow passengers under the TWOV program to go from the airplane directly to a USITPC facility, or to the Canada Border Services Agency (CBSA) area for examination, or to a designated transit area for Fifth Freedom RightFootnote * flights whose passengers are to be examined upon arrival in the United States; and

-- It signs a memorandum of understanding (MOU) with Citizenship and Immigration Canada (CIC) and the CBSA that sets out the terms and conditions of the TWOV program.
+- It signs a memorandum of understanding (MOU) with Immigration, Refugees and Citizenship Canada (IRCC) and the CBSA that sets out the terms and conditions of the TWOV program.

 Notice: To exercise the Fifth Freedom Right, the airline’s home country must have obtained the necessary Fifth Freedom Right in its air agreements with both the bilateral partner country and the third country involved.
 For more information, contact Transport Canada.

 Current Airline Participants

 The following airlines are currently eligible to transport passengers under the TWOV program: